Jason2Brownlee/AuthoritySite/README.md

 An authority website is a highly trusted and reputable online platform recognized for its extensive, well-researched content and expertise in a specific niche or industry.

-I've had [some success](notes/success.md) with authority websites.
-I'm often asked about how to get started with authority websites.
+I've had [some success](notes/success.md) with authority websites over the years.
+I'm often asked about how to get started.

-This project captures my best advice: to read high quality books on the topic and do what they say.
+This project captures my best advice: to consume quality blogs/podcasts/books on the topic and do what they say.
 This is how I got started.
-Importantly, I point out _which_ high quality books to read.

 I used to send emails with lists of books, then later direct people to my goodreads [authority shelf](https://www.goodreads.com/review/list/5243638-jason?shelf=authority-site) and [writing shelf](https://www.goodreads.com/review/list/5243638-jason?shelf=writing).